yu-pei/parsec-wiki/Profiling PaRSEC-based applications.md

 potrf_dpotrf_4_0 -> potrf_dtrsm_4_0_2 [label="T=>T" color="#00FF00" style="solid"];
 ```

-It contain nodes as well as edges here.
+It contains nodes as well as edges here.
 For example, the tpid=4, tcid=0, tid=0 represents potrf_dpotrf task when k is 0.
 And the second entry indicates that there's an edge between the potrf(0) task and a trsm(0, 2) task.
 We will use them to connect events in the HDF5 file. (we can merge multiple dot files into 1 file using the parsec-dotmerger tool in the install/bin directory

 ```
 parsec-dotmerger dpotrf-0.dot dpotrf-1.dot >> merged.dot